cardano-foundation/CIPs/CIP-0119/README.md

 People who want to extend the use of the DRep metadata can now do so in a way that allows tooling providers to use off the peg solutions.
 Furthermore there may be SEO benefits to using schema.org templates.

-### Rationale for `imageObject` and b64 encoding
+### Rationale for decisions made regarding `imageObject` and b64 encoding
-According to schema.org The `image` property inherited from [Person](https://schema.org/Person) can either be a URL to a sepparate location where an image is stored, or it can be an `imageObject`.
-The reasons why this CIP specifies the use of an `imageObject` are:
+According to schema.org The `image` property inherited from [Person](https://schema.org/Person) can either be a URL to a separate location where an image is stored, or it can be an `imageObject`.

+For the following reasons it was originally intended that this CIP would specify the use of an `imageObject` with a b64 encoded image only, because:
-1. that the data at the location specified by a URL could be subject to change without the hash in the metadata anchor needing to be changed
+1. The data at the location specified by a URL could be subject to change without the hash in the metadata anchor needing to be changed
-2. one option has been chosen in order to limit the amount of tooling options that need to be created to cater to those wishing to read and write DRep metadata.
-This way tools know exactly what to expect.
+2. Choosing just one way to write and read image data would to limit the amount of tooling options that need to be created to cater to those wishing to create DRep metadata.

-3. it was mooted that the `image` property could instead directly be a base64 encoded value.
-Although a simpler solution, this would not be compliant with schema.org and would therefore not be compatible with any libraries built to read/write schema.org data.
+However it was pointed out that this may quickly lead to relatively massive (multi-megabyte) metadata files that are more difficult to fetch and store without providing substantial value.
+Even IPFS would take a relatively long time to serve these files, and if there was a need to index them by some chain indexer (such as DB-Sync) then this could massively increase the storage space needed to run the indexer.

+It is also the case that CIP-100 allows for metadata to be saved within a governance transaction, and including b64 encoded images directly within transactions would be troublesome due to their size.
+This would not be an issue with including an image file url.

+Therefore it was decided to allow a provision for people to submit images as a url in addition to b64 only if a hash was included.

 ### A Note on Teams
 CIP-1694 allows for DReps to be registered using a native or Plutus script credential, this implies that individuals could organise to form a team that would have a broad range of expertise, and would perhaps therefore be more attractive to some delegating Ada Holders.